kni-neu/website-6120/_project/2_presentation_writeup.md

 #### project presentation and writeup

+Feel free to pick any topic that you have data for.
+You can form groups of up to four; in your writeup, have a contributions sections denoting what each member worked on.
 There are two components to your project: your writeup and your code.

 <br>
 -----